gaoyuanccc/3D-GeneNet/README.md

  6. -p --multichromosome -gbc --multichromosomeGenbank If the strain is multi-chromosome, set -p 1.
 Genbank filenames for chromosomes are entered in order after -gbc, separated by a '/'.

+# Note
-# Note: When using 3D-GeneNet for identifying CIDs, it may sometimes be necessary to merge the CIDs at the end of the chromosome with those at the beginning.
+When using 3D-GeneNet for identifying CIDs, it may sometimes be necessary to merge the CIDs at the end of the chromosome with those at the beginning.